-For FastStatic surveys where the base and rover receivers can track IRNSS/NavIC signals, select the NavIC check box.
+In a FastStatic survey where the base and rover receivers and track and log IRNSS/NavIC signals, select the NavIC check box.

-NOTE - NavIC data can only be logged to the receiver.
+NOTE - NavIC data logging is available only during a FastStatic survey when logging to the receiver.
 As NavIC satellites are tracked on L5 only they are not included in the point timers which rely on dual-frequency data.